saharathkleips/QtOpenGL-ComputerGraphics/PA9/bugs.md

 Download and install VMWare Workstation Player 12.
 Migrate your current virtual machine image and boot from VMWare.
 Install VMWare tools.

+**Segmentation Fault after Team Select:**
+A very rare occurence happens after team select resulting in a segmentation fault.
+The segmentation fault is in QSignalMapper::map(QObject*) () This is an rare occurence and running the program again should bypass the issue.